curl/curl/docs/INTERNALS.md

  status and exits.

  When the operation is done, the `ourWriteOut()` function in `src/writeout.c` may be called to report about the operation.
-That function is using the `curl_easy_getinfo()` function to extract useful information from the curl session.
+That function is mostly using the `curl_easy_getinfo()` function to extract useful information from the curl session.